sdsna/sdgindex-data/README.md

 # @sdgindex/data

-Package for https://www.sdgindex.org.
+Package for the SDG Index.
 Helpers for managing the data for our data visualizations.

+Full helper documentation can be found at: https://code.sdgindex.org/

 # Installation